 What if I’m pregnant and work somewhere like a hospital.
 Should I be concerned?

-Pregnant workers should be taking the same precautions all workers are to limit their exposure to illnesses.
+Pregnant workers should be taking the same precautions as all workers to limit exposure to illnesses.

 “Use standard precautions: washing hands and avoiding people who are sick,” Rochester said.
 “If you work in a health care setting and you care for sick people, you need to be extra diligent.”